AdobeDocs/commerce-operations.en/help/upgrade/troubleshooting/search-engine-not-supported.md

 - Configure Elasticsearch to work with [nginx](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-config-nginx.html) or [Apache](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-config-apache.html)
 - [Configure Magento to use Elasticsearch](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/configure-magento.html)

-After you configure Elasticsearch and reindex, you are ready to upgrade to 2.4.
+After you configure the search engine and reindex, you are ready to upgrade to 2.4.

 ## If your search engine is `elasticsearch`